strapi/strapi/CONTRIBUTING.md

 The core team will review your pull request and will either merge it, request changes to it, or close it.

-**Before submitting your pull request** make sure the following requirements are done:
+**Before submitting your pull request** make sure the following requirements are fulfilled:

 - Fork the repository and create your branch from `master`.
 - Run `yarn setup` in the repository root.